Sage-Bionetworks/s3-synapse-sync/README.md

 docker build -t <image_name> .
 ```

-4. Tag the build and push image to repository
+4. Tag the build and push image to registry

 ### Deploy Lambda to S3
 Deployments are sent to the